CyberSteve777/CurseAppAPI/README.md

 # **Curseforge App API**
-The package provides classes to interact Curseforge app API.
+The package provides classes to interact with Curseforge app API.

 **Note: I wrote neither API nor documentation** (btw documentation with methods and results took from [there]).